iRon7/ConvertFrom-SourceTable/README.md

 # ConvertFrom-SourceTable
-Converts a source table (format-table) or markdown table to objects.
+Converts a source table (`Format-Table`) or markdown table to objects.

-The ConvertFrom-SourceTable cmdlet creates objects from a fixed column source table (format-table) or markdown table.
-The ConvertFrom-SourceTable cmdlet supports most data types using the following formatting and alignment rules
+The `ConvertFrom-SourceTable` cmdlet creates objects from a fixed column source table (`Format-Table`) or markdown table.
+The `ConvertFrom-SourceTable` cmdlet supports most data types using the following formatting and alignment rules